joshhornby/joshhornby.github.io/_posts/2026-01-20-what-is-a-tech-lead.md

 The title confuses people, including the people who hold it.

 A tech lead is not a senior developer with a new title.
 If you're still spending 80% of your time writing code, you're a senior developer.
-The tech lead role requires real time on the non-coding parts: mentoring, planning, communicating.
+The role needs real time on the parts that aren't coding, like mentoring and planning.

 A tech lead is not a mini engineering manager.
 You probably have some people responsibilities, but you're not running performance reviews or handling compensation.
 Your focus is technical growth and day-to-day support of your team.